MichaelAquilina/Snakes/README.md

 --------

 The application can be built using a GCC compiler.
 You will need to build in the following steps:
--Build game.c to the game.o library
+* Build game.c to the game.o library
--Build connection.c the connection.o library
+* Build connection.c the connection.o library
--Build snakesserver.c with reference to game.o and connection.o
+* Build snakesserver.c with reference to game.o and connection.o
--Build snakesclient.c with reference to game.o and connection.o
+* Build snakesclient.c with reference to game.o and connection.o

 Running
 -------